Ali-Raisolsadat/Quantitative-Assessment-of-G7-Collaboration-in-Sustainable-Development-Goals/README.md

 - **`partial_true_direction_un.csv`**: Contains the indicator directions from Table 1 of the manuscript.
 - **`SDG_Data.xlsx`**: An Excel file which contains all the data used in the manuscript results in multiple sheets, including SDG raw data and results datasets.

+## Prerequisites

+- **R**: Please ensure that you have installed the latest version of the R software for your device.
+You can download it from [CRAN](https://cran.r-project.org/).
+- **RStudio**: It is recommended to use RStudio for running the R scripts.
+You can download it from [RStudio's official website](https://rstudio.com/products/rstudio/download/).

 ### How to Run
 1. **Before running the main code, set the directory to the same folder as the project.**
 2. **Run Main Code**: